I need help with...

 To successfully recruit millennials and Gen Z, you need to emphasize your culture in your brand marketing, both in what your intended culture is and what your actual culture is.
 They will definitely be turned off by a mismatch between what you say and what they see.

-15. Change Yourself, Not Your Candidates
+12. Change Yourself, Not Your Candidates

 Gen Z in particular is highly individual.
 They will be very resistant to the idea that they can be hired on for a role and then be molded to fit that role.
 They are who they are, and they aren’t going to change just for a job they (likely) only figure will stick around for a year or two.
 They will want to pick a role that suits them or shapes their role to better fit who they are.
 Resisting that kind of matching will make it much, much harder to recruit and retain Gen Z candidates.

-Gen Z is the next big wave of young employees, and they bring with them a new paradigm in work and in recruiting.
+Gen Z is the next big wave of young employees, and they bring with them a new paradigm in work and recruiting.
 Now is the time to adapt to that paradigm.

 Andrew Greenberg